The rise of OKRs: A short history of Objectives & Key Results

 Doerr is the staunchest of advocates when speaking about OKRs.
 Adamant that they were the key to Google’s continuing success, he recounts giving the gift of OKRs to Google’s founders, Larry Page and Sergey Brin, in 1999.
 “They loved the notion of laying out what mattered most to them — on one or two succinct pages — and making it public to everyone at Google,” Doerr writes.
 Two decades on, he describes OKRs as “the scaffolding” for Google’s brilliant projects, and credits them with enabling innovative, ultra-flat hierarchies where managers can sustain as many as 20 direct reports.

 Doerr acknowledges that OKRs won’t fill in for excellent leadership or an inspiring workplace culture.
 Alongside these qualities, however, “OKRs can guide you to the mountaintop,” he argues.
 Today many dominant companies agree: multinationals using OKRs include Google, Facebook, Netflix, Spotify, Gap, Lear, Deloitte, and Adobe.
 And in the words of Bono, OKRs “giv[e] us an environment for risk; for trust; where failing is not a fireable offense.”

-So think about OKRs the next time you want to achieve big things — and to read more about OKRs, check out our other blog posts!
+So think about OKRs the next time you want to achieve big things!